Destination Score

 • a recommendation engine

-• a black-box model
+• a predictive model

-• a claim of certainty or correctness
+• a claim of objective correctness

 Where Destination Score fits